Skip to main content

 Portrait of Joshua Clarke

-Learn how to configure Wazuh SEIM to automatically delete malicious files in real-time using VirusTotal integration and a Python script.
+Learn how to configure Wazuh SEIM to automatically delete malicious files in real-time using VirusTotal integration and an Active Response script.

 Share this article